Small Stable Teams

 - Lower training costs (stable teams retain domain and tech expertise)

 Psychologically, people working in a smaller group setting tend to be more open, transparent, and trusting than those working in a large group.
+Teams with about 10 members tend to sub-divide into smaller teams which have fewer communications paths.

 What Does it Look like?